Learn Japanese with anime (2026)

 The bottom line

 There's a best tool for where you are right now.
 The mining tools (Migaku, asbplayer) are built for learners who already read Japanese and want to turn immersion into an Anki pipeline: powerful for that crowd, overkill for everyone else.
 Language Reactor is a solid reader once you're past kana.
 But every one of them starts with a subtitle you have to read.
 If you're not there yet, or you just want to watch tonight's episode and come away with a word, AnimeVocab is the one that meets you where you are, and the only one that keeps working when there's no subtitle track at all.
+Free install hub: free Japanese anime extension.
+App ranking: best apps (2026).
+Chrome roundup: best extensions ranked (2026).

 New to Japanese?

 Install AnimeVocab, keep your English subs on, and learn one word per line starting tonight.
 No kana required.
+Full free path: learn Japanese with anime free.

 Already reading?